francois-gm/go-kabk-y1a/04 - 20240930 - CSS/README.md

 ## Class time to work on the *Ode to CSS* assignment (1h30)

-Make **small groups**, and present your `property` to the other members of the group.
+Make **small groups** based on your CSS property, and present your `property` to the other members of the group.

-- How about giving the other property a try?
+- How about giving the other's property a try?
 - Would some of these help you in your own project?

 Afterwards, sketch some ideas about how you can 'conceptually' use your property and display all its variations in a playful way.